aloneker/NuclearIrregularity/README.md

 This repository will host the code used to calculate and analyze nuclear membrane irregularity for my thesis work.
 It will be cited in all relevant publications.

-Irregularity describes the normalized area of deviation from a perfect circle with the average radius of the nucleus.
-Additional measures of irregularity are also measured, including the normalized standard deviation of the radius, and the curvature of membrane indentations.
+Nuclear irregularity describes the normalized area of deviation from a perfect circle with the average radius of the nucleus.
+The linearized membrane boundary is also analyzed for points of inflection and then each portion of the membrane is fit with a circle to find the local radius of curvature for each indentation.

-# NuclearShapeAnalysis

-This program calculates the radial distance from the centroid of each nucleus to the nuclear boundary.
-Mean radial distance measures differences in nuclear size, variation in mean radial distance (normalized to account for nuclear size effects) is a measure of nuclear envelope roughness/deformation.

-Can also calculate a circular varience (the mean squared varience of the residuals).
-Residuals are calculated based on comparison to a circle with radius = major axis/minor axis/2
+Send the function a binary image of the nuclei and the minimum cross-sectional nuclear area.
+Function will send back the nuclear irregularity, a vector of all of the radii of curvature, and a vector indicating the concavity of the curvature.
+Positive and negative radii can be seperated using conditional indexing, see below example.

+[nuclearIrregularity, dentRadiiPix, concavity] = calcNucIrregularity(nuclei, minSize);
+negRadii = dentRadiiPix(concavity == -1);
+posRadii = denRadiiPix(concavity == 1);